 - unexpected little add-ons that take service from “good enough” to “outstanding”

 Ute Sonnenberg is a consummate Africa travel specialist who has been planning and implementing successful safari tours, retreats and wildlife photography experiences for decades.
 She gets into the fine detail of planning and logistics immediately, presenting clients with detailed itineraries quickly and efficiently.
 Hailing from a background of psychology and economics, she is graced with a sympathetic and well-organised mind that focuses on her client’s safari wishes: to create a superb African safari.
-She has broad, first-hand knowledge of all the safari regions.
+She has considerable first-hand knowledge of all the safari regions and loves to get behind a camera to capture special wildlife moments.
 For Ute, every safari is personal and unique.
 Ask her to help you plan; she is happy to share.
-Based in Johannesburg, she has a network team in Europe, the USA and Australia.
+Based in Johannesburg, she has a networking team in Europe, the USA and Australia.

 John Grant is a Cape winelands specialist with a stellar reputation for bringing South Africa’s well-established wine estates to life through fascinating insights and highly enjoyable tours.
 He is highly sought after for his small group wine tours in South Africa’s lyrical wine growing area from Cape Town to Hermanus and beyond.
 As a child growing up in Zululand, Natal province, he experienced the Kruger Park as many South African families do: frequently and extensively, holidaying in the Park during school holidays.
-This is, after all, why the Kruger Park was established – as a people’s park and to conserve our Big 5.
+This is, after all, why the Kruger Park was established – as a people’s park and to conserve dwindling numbers of the so-called Big 5 – the five creatures most shot by trophy hunters.
 Seeing the synergy in his wine touring expertise with his African bushveld passion, John and his wife Sherri-Linn added a safari element to their enterprise, to great effect.
 Their focus is on wildlife experiences for discerning clients, offering quality safaris whether budgets are at mid-range or luxury levels.
-They have partnered with lodges where service delivery “goes the extra mile”, ensuring visitors keep returning for more.
+They have partnered with lodges where service delivery “goes the extra mile”, John’s own ethos, ensuring visitors keep returning for more.